LeeAnnEditor/o365hq/blog/Email-Triggered Processes with Power Automate.md

 +++
 title = "Email-Triggered Processes with Power Automate" description = "Microsoft Power Automate is a major component of the Power Platform.
-It gives you an opportunity to deploy a workflow that sends automatic replies to potential candidates submitting resumes, while simultaneously posting messages to Microsoft Teams about the applicant to other managers in the enterprise." date = 2020-01-17
+It gives you an opportunity to deploy a workflow that sends automatic replies to potential candidates submitting resumes while simultaneously posting messages to Microsoft Teams about the applicant to other managers in the enterprise." date = 2020-01-17

 [taxonomies]